skeeto/skeeto.github.com/_posts/2016-11-05-Emacs-Dynamic-Modules-and-Joysticks.markdown

     env->funcall(env, provide, 1, &joymacs);
 ~~~

+And that's it!

+The source repository now includes a port to Windows (XInput).
+If
-And that's it.
-If you're running Linux, have Emacs 25 installed, and a
+you're on Linux or Windows, have Emacs 25 with modules enabled, and a
 joystick is plugged in, then `make run` in the repository should bring
 up Emacs running a joystick calibration demonstration.
 The module
 can't poke at Emacs when events are ready, so instead there's a timer
 that polls the module for events.

-It would be interesting to port this to Xinput (Win32).
-I'd also like
-to an Emacs Lisp game well-suited for a joystick.
+I'd like to someday see an Emacs Lisp game well-suited for a joystick.

 [tut]: http://diobla.info/blog-archive/modules-tut.html